maarxx/MoreAlerts/README.md

 ### Pawns are Hot
 ### Pawns are Cold

-These alerts literally follow whether the pawn's current instantaneous temperature is outside their comfort zone.
+These alerts literally follow whether the pawn's current instantaneous temperature is outside their comfort zone, considering their clothing.

 ### Slept in Heat
 ### Slept in Cold